Greece runestones: Sö 85

 Runestone Sö 85 (location) is a runestone in style KB that measures 1.23 m in height.
 The granite stone was discovered at a small brook, but in 1835 the runestone was destroyed.
 Some pieces were brought to Munkhammar and Mälhammar where they were used for the construction of fireplaces.
 Seven remaining pieces were brought to Västerby in 1855 in order to be protected by a fence, but when a scholarly enquiry took place in 1897, only four pieces remained.
-An association of local antiquarians arranged so that the four remaining parts could be reassembled at Västerby.
+An association of local antiquarians arranged for the four remaining parts to be reassembled at Västerby.